I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 “He is busy ushering in souls into the next world.”

-At dusk on that ancient day, Brigit was allowed to return to her present time and place.
+At dusk on that ancient day, Brigit was allowed to return to her own time and place.
 She had spent the day witnessing destruction and death.
 Before leaving, she made the priest promise never to summon her again.

 Back at home, she wrote down all that she saw.
 Her decision was to wait for the right time to share her experience with the outside world.